w3term/.github/profile/README.md

 ## Status

-WIP: documentation and examples will be added soon
+This is still a work in progress (even if this terminal is already fonctional).
+Documentation and examples will be added soon.